Fotia13/KH1PC-French-Voices/README.md

  - The voice lines of the two cutscene with the Unknown are remade with a better quality and the voices lines fit more in the scene also the subtitles are changed.
  - The missing voice lines of Oogie Boogie and Genie are picked up from Kingdom Hearts 2. (this problem already existed on the ps2 version)
  - 6 voices lines of Peter Pan, 1 of Leon and 2 of Mushu are picked up from Kingdom Hearts 2 for a better quality and a voice continuity.
  - The texture "MAGIE" in the command menu is fixed in french.
+(If you use a HD patch it need to be on top in the priority list)
  - The video are upscaled and the music are in quality 320kbps.
 (FLAC but limited)
  - This patch include an optimisation of the voices files. (the unused files let by Square Enix are deleted)
  - This patch is compatible with any other patch that don't change the voices.